quortex/kubestitute/README.md

-# kubestitute
+# Kubestitute

 ## Overview
 This project is an operator allowing Kubernetes to automatically manage the lifecycle of instances within a cluster based on specific events.

-This tool is not intended to replace existing tools such as the [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) but rather to supplement them in order to have more control and responsiveness over the provisioning of instances in a cluster.
+This tool is not intended to replace existing tools such as the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) but rather to supplement them in order to have more control and responsiveness over the provisioning of instances in a cluster.

-kubestitute only works with clusters deployed on AWS, supporting Autoscaling Groups at the moment.
+Kubestitute only works with clusters deployed on AWS using Auto Scaling Groups at the moment.

 ## Usage
-The standard use case for this tool is to provision on-demand fallback instances in case we cannot get spot instances.
+The standard use case for this tool is to provision on-demand fallback instances in case Spot instances cannot be scheduled.

-To do this, you must configure an autoscaling group of spot instances managed by the cluster-autoscaler and an autoscaling group of on-demand fallback instances managed by kubestitute.
+To do so, configure an Auto Scaling Group of Spot instances managed by the Cluster Autoscaler and another one of on-demand fallback instances managed by Kubestitute.

-kubestitute will allow us to scale up the on-demand autoscaling group according to events on the spot instances autoscaling group retrieved from the cluster-autoscaler status.
+Kubestitute will scale up the on-demand Auto Scaling Group according to events on the Spot instances Auto Scaling Group retrieved from the cluster-autoscaler status.
-It will also allow us to drain fallback instances and detach them from the autoscaling group according to events (typically when the spot instances have finally been scheduled).
+It will also drain fallback instances and detach them from the Auto Scaling Group according to events (typically when the Spot instances have finally been scheduled).

 ## Prerequisites

 ### Kubernetes
 A Kubernetes cluster of version >=1.16.0 is required.
-If you are just starting out with kubestitute, it is highly recommended to use the latest version.
+If you are just starting out with Kubestitute, it is highly recommended to use the latest version.

 ### <a id="Prerequisites_AWS"></a>AWS
-To be used with AWS and interact with autoscaling groups, an AWS service account with the following permissions on Autoscaling groups managed by kubestitute is required:
+To be used with AWS and interact with Auto Scaling Groups, an AWS service account with the following permissions on Auto Scaling Groups managed by Kubestitute is required:
 ```json
 {
     "Version": "2012-10-17",